 I took the posture brace and followed the fitting instructions.
 To begin, I adjusted the back strap and the arm cuffs and fit my arms in them.
 I mistakenly tightened the cuffs too much, which made me start feeling numb after a few minutes of sitting down.
 I had to untighten the cuffs to a different position that was more comfortable.

 I sat on my computer and got working.
 While working, I unknowingly leaned my shoulders forward as I am used to.
-The band exerted some tension on the center of my back.
-This made me to pull the shoulders back and the tension reduced.
+The band exerted some tension in the center of my back.
+This made me pull the shoulders back and the tension reduced.

 While it is recommended to wear PostureNow corrector for 30 minutes, I wore it for about an hour to get accustomed.
 When wearing the corrector, I could feel the tension on my back whenever I started to slouch forward.
 The device really got my attention any time I started slouching.

 I wore the PostureNow posture strap for the next 14 days while at work and at home.
 I also wore it while at the gym.
 I found that the 30 minutes requirement for wearing the posture aid is possible.
 As I was working, I became more aware of my posture.
 I knew that whenever I wanted to slouch, the corrector will apply tension at the center of my back.
 This made me maintain the correct posture.

 During the first week, I was able to maintain the correct posture most of the time.
 Even when I removed the posture aid, I found myself being aware of the slouch and would often know when I’m about to slouch and quickly correct my posture.